AstarNetwork/astar-docs/docs/builder-guides/astar_features/run_local_network.md

 Please make sure you are running a macOS or Ubuntu with the appropriate version.
 For macOS, please use a version above MacOS 12.0.
 :::
 :::info
-Please rename the binary file to `astar`, for illustration purposes the consistency of the command lines in this tutorial.
+Make sure to rename the binary file to `astar` to match the command lines illustrated in this tutorial.
 :::

 ---

 ### Add execution permission to the binary file

-- Change the directory to the folder containing the `astar` binary file
+- Change the directory to the folder containing the `astar` binary file:

     ```jsx
     cd local-astar-cookbook